fluid-checkout/fluid-checkout/readme.txt

 * Improved: Compatibility with Shoptimizer theme.
 * Improved: Compatibility with themes, set expected styles for cart items rows in the order summary.
 * Improved: Spacing around trust symbols widget areas.
-* Fixed: Hide shipping methods on the cart page when WooCommerce the option "Hide shipping costs until an address is entered" is checked.
+* Fixed: Hide shipping methods on the cart page when WooCommerce the option "Hide shipping costs until an address is entered" is checked (PRO feature).
 * Fixed: Run hooks `fc_shipping_methods_before_packages`, `fc_shipping_methods_after_packages` only on initial page load skip on AJAX fragments requests.
 * Fixed: Do not attempt to output the admin Gift Message edit form on the front end.